Skip to content

 FAQs about improving data quality

-What is data quality and why does it matter?
+What is data quality, and why does it matter?

-Data quality refers to the accuracy, completeness, consistency, and relevance of data.
-It is essential for marketing, sales, and product teams that want to take advantage of reliable insights, but it’s also critical to performance optimisation and legal compliance purposes.
+It’s essential for marketing, sales, and product teams that want to take advantage of reliable insights.
+It’s also critical for performance optimisation and legal compliance purposes.

 If your team operates on outdated data, you can easily find yourself targeting the wrong ICP, resulting in ineffective campaigns, less pipeline, and fewer closed deals.
 It could also result in lost customer trust and potential compliance issues.